 Shingles | Direct Contact | Vaccine can still be given if you have had shingles. |

-Proof of yellow fever vaccination is required for entry to Zimbabwe.
-The disease is also present in the country and poses a threat to travellers.
-Make sure you are vaccinated before your trip.
+Proof of yellow fever vaccination may be required for entry to Zimbabwe.
+Make sure you are vaccinated before entering the country if you are coming from a region with yellow fever.

 Malaria is also present in Zimbabwe.
-Make sure you are protected with antimalarials, mosquito repellents and nettings.
+Make sure you are protected with antimalarials, mosquito repellents and netting.

 Visit our vaccinations page to learn more.
 Travel safely with Passport Health and schedule your appointment today by calling or book online now.